 This book is the kind of book you’ll tend to want to devour in a single setting, since you can’t help but anticipate all the amazing changes that are sure to take place in your life when you finish the last chapter…but realistically, since this book requires some self-introspection, reading each chapter carefully, even taking time to make notes in the margins, rewards the reader with time to really ponder all the individual topics, and know better how to implement the lessons learned into daily living.
 As the wise literary scholar, Ralph Waldo Emerson, once said, “Life is a succession of lessons which must be lived in order to be understood.”

 Mr. Urban states in the introduction of this book that he wrote it for four reasons:

 ◊ Because they don’t teach how life works or what is essential in school.

 ◊ Because most of us need help in discovering how good we can really be.

-◊ Because we are never too young or too old to learn life’s greatest lesson…and the time is always right.
+◊ Because we are never too young or too old to learn life’s greatest lessons…and the time is always right.

-I will always treasure “Life’s Greatest Lessons: 20 Things That Matter!” as a reference guide on how to be authentic and live my best life!
+I will always treasure “Life’s Greatest Lessons: 20 Things That Matter!” as a reference guide on how to be more authentic so that I can live my very best life!

 I’d love to know about any great books you’ve read that have inspired you to live better.